Button Text

 Safety

 Malta is generally considered a safe destination for tourists.
-However, it's always wise to take standard precautions such as keeping an eye on your belongings, avoiding isolated areas at night, and being aware of your surroundings.
+However, it is always wise to take standard precautions, such as keeping an eye on your belongings, avoiding isolated areas at night, and being aware of your surroundings.

 Currency